lenayoo/lenayoo/README.md

 ### Hi there 👋

-My name is Lena Yoo.
+I am Lena.

-I am frontend engineer, and currently renew my blog.
+Frontend engineer and currently working on my new blog.

+Welcome to my github page.
+If you want to reach out to me send me: lenayoo17@gmail.com